Geological disposal of radioactive waste

 Our research programme includes wholly funded research, part funded research with UKRI and academic and industry partners, PhD studentships, and engagement in international projects.

-Based at The University of Manchester’s Dalton Nuclear Institute and headed by Professor Kath Morris, the RSO is in a unique position to build a strong relationship between the academic community and the work of RWM.
+Based at The University of Manchester’s Dalton Nuclear Institute and headed by Professor Kath Morris, the RSO is in a unique position to build a strong relationship between the academic community and the work of NWS.